Amazon brings Fire TV Experience to legacy Sticks, TVs and soundbars

 The Experience UI design pares things down to three main screens.
 The Home page drops you straight into an offer of your favourite apps nestled within a main menu navigation bar.
 Then you get a sample of film and TV content below through the App Peek feature.

-Find allows you to discover content by categories like TV Shows, Movies, and Kids & Family, and then there's Live for live content.
+Find allows you to discover content by categories such as TV Shows, Movies, and Kids & Family, and then there's Live for live content.

 Perhaps the the most useful areas of advancement are with personalisation.
 The Fire TV Experience adds up to six individual user profiles per household, each with their own customisable home pages and choices of apps pinned to the menu bar.

-On top of all this, owners of the 2nd Gen Stick will also get the Amazon Kids area which arrived on more recent Fire TV Sticks back in April.
-Set up a Kids profile to open up a section of the Experience with thousands of shows and films which are suitable for children.
+On top of all this, owners of the 2nd Gen Stick will also get the Amazon Kids area that arrived on more recent Fire TV Sticks back in April.
+Set up a Kids profile to open up a section of the Experience with thousands of shows and films that are suitable for children.

-Parental controls allow you to manage apps, pre-purchased content from a range of services and there's the Parent Dashboard too, accessible on mobile and desktop, where you can monitor activity and set viewing limits.
+Parental controls allow you to manage apps and pre-purchased content from a range of services, and there's the Parent Dashboard, accessible on mobile and desktop, where you can monitor activity and set viewing limits.

 The Fire TV Experience update will be rolled out to these older devices in the coming weeks.
 Look out for the notification or head into the settings menu for a look.